-There are five dentists at the practice, five dental nurses, a trainee dental nurse, four receptionists, a practice coordinator and a practice manager.
+There are four dentists who are partners at the practice, four dental nurses, four receptionists and a practice administrator.
 The practice employs the services of two part time dental hygienists who carry out preventative advice and treatment on prescription from the dentists.
-The practice manager is also the registered manager.
+One of the dentists is also the registered manager.

 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.